 Read More: Acorns App Review

-To use the Acorns service, you’ll pay a $1 fee each month that your balance is below $5,000 — which is separate from any expenses incurred by the underlying ETFs (exchange-traded funds) you own inside the account.
-Once your account value hits $5,000, the expenses are set at a rate 0.25%, computed daily.
-Doing the math, these fees are low and roughly in line with Robo-advisers like Betterment, Wealthfront, and Charles Schwab.
+To use the Acorns service, you’ll pay a $3 fee each month (for Acorns Personal), which is separate from any expenses incurred by the underlying ETFs (exchange-traded funds) you own inside the account.
+These fees are relatively low and roughly in line with Robo-advisers like Betterment and Charles Schwab.

 The ETFs in your Acorns portfolio will be run by Vanguard, which has historically low expense ratios.
 Easily track your account performance and history in multiple windows, and watch your account value and dividends grow over time.

 Further educate yourself with the Acorns app investment magazine.
 Grow magazine offers free advice and education on current market news and long-term trends.
-After Brexit, I opened my app and was greeted with a pop up invitation to read an Acorns Grow article on the topic.
+After Brexit, I opened my app and was greeted with a pop-up invitation to read an Acorns Grow article on the topic.
 Their advice?
 Do nothing.
-Article categories include advice, interviews with successful investors, and stories – a collection of blog type posts that journals investor’s roads to financial wisdom and freedom.
+Article categories include advice, interviews with successful investors, and stories – a collection of blog-type posts that journal investors’ roads to financial wisdom and freedom.

 You can set up recurring investments, make one-time investments from $5 to $50,000, and earn money by referring friends.
 In the app, you’ll find a referral link you can share on Facebook, Twitter, and pretty much any other way you can think on your phone.
 Both the referring user and the new user will receive $5 when the first investment is made.
 Acorns can access your contacts (only with your permission) and send out messages to friends of your choosing, making the referral process easier than ever.